klh005/2023-LoLObjectives-Report/README.md

-# 2023-LoLObjectives-Report
-An in-depth report regarding the impact of 2023 League of Legends objectives on a match's outcome.
-Part of HDSI's DSC curriculum as a project for DSC80.
-<<<<<<< HEAD

 # League of Legends Match Analysis

 This project is a comprehensive analysis of League of Legends (LoL) match data.
 The analysis focuses on the relationship between in-game objectives and match outcomes, leveraging statistical methods and machine learning models to predict match results.